Malaysian Armed Forces: Defence industry

 As a country with vast maritime area, Malaysia has long had a great shipbuilding industry since the Malacca Sultanate.
 During which, the country had been the main shipbuilders in the region.
 Nowadays, Malaysia houses many shipbuilding companies, giving its reputation as a country with great maritime expertise and facilities.
-Through local companies such as Lumut Naval Shipyard, Boustead Heavy Industries Corporation, Destini and Gading Marine, Malaysia was able to locally build their own major surface combatants and combat boats such as Maharaja Lela-class frigate, Kedah-class offshore patrol vessel, Jerung-class gunboat, Gagah Samudera-class training ship, Sri Tiga-class fast troop vessel, Gading Marine G2000-18m class combat boat and Sandakan Jaya Teknik-class boat.
-In addition to this, local companies such as Labuan Shipyard and Engineering, Malaysia Marine and Heavy Engineering, Shin Yang, Grade One Marine Shipyard and others were also able to execute minor and major maintenance and overhaul to the naval grade vessels locally, without needing to send them abroad.
+Through local companies such as Boustead Heavy Industries Corporation, Lumut Naval Shipyard, Destini and Gading Marine, Malaysia was able to locally build their own major surface combatants and combat boats such as Maharaja Lela-class frigate, Kedah-class offshore patrol vessel, Jerung-class gunboat, Gagah Samudera-class training ship, Sri Tiga-class fast troop vessel, Gading Marine G2000-18m class combat boat and Sandakan Jaya Teknik-class boat.
+In addition to this, local companies such as Labuan Shipyard and Engineering, Malaysia Marine and Heavy Engineering, Shin Yang, Grade One Marine Shipyard and Geliga Slipway were also able to execute minor and major maintenance and overhaul to the naval grade vessels locally, without needing to send them abroad.
 Some of these great achievements were put on display when Malaysia succeeded in completing major overhaul of its Scorpene-class submarines.
 The upgrade program was done locally by BHIC Submarine Engineering Services and Boustead DCNS Naval Corporation at the RMN submarine base in Labuan, Sabah.
-Malaysia also already exports their naval vessels to foreign navies such as the Shin Yang-made Al-Quwaisat-class LST to the United Arab Emirates navy and Northern Shipyard / KN Aluminium & Engineering-made P38 Sea Eagles patrol craft and Manta MkII-class fast interdiction combat boat to the Nigerian navy.
-This particular patrol craft and combat boat was marketed under the Singapore-based company, Suncraft Private Limited.
+Malaysia also already exports their naval vessels to foreign navies and security agencies such as the Shin Yang-made Al-Quwaisat-class LST to the United Arab Emirates navy, Northern Shipyard / KN Aluminium & Engineering-made P38 Sea Eagles patrol craft and Manta MkII-class fast interdiction combat boat to the Nigerian navy and Destini-made 18 meter harbour patrol boat and 20 meter fast interceptor craft to the Bangladesh Coast Guard and Indian Customs respectively.